mabrobotics/MD80-x-CANdle-Documentation/CANdleduino/intro.md

 md2.blink();
 ```

-Pleace look at [register table](../MD/Communication/fdcan.md#register-table) to find more details about registers and their types.
+Please look at [register table](../MD/Communication/fdcan.md#register-table) to find more details about registers and their types.